Slovak citizenship for a child born abroad

 -

-The Special Registry Office has a statutory period of three months to issue the Slovak birth certificate.
-If this period is extended, the registry is required to inform you.
-However, diplomatic or consular offices are not bound by any statutory deadline, which may delay the processing of your request.
+According to the law, the Special Registry Office has a three-month deadline to issue the birth certificate.
+If this deadline were to be extended, the registry office is obliged to inform you.
+However, diplomatic missions have no deadline by law, which may delay your application process.

-We also draw your attention to the possibility of submitting the application electronically for the issuance of a birth certificate via the website of the Ministry of Foreign and European Affairs of the Slovak Republic.
+At the same time, we draw attention to the possibility of an electronic service for submitting an application for the issuance of a birth certificate through the website of the Ministry of Foreign Affairs and European Affairs of the Slovak Republic.

-Can my brother, who has Slovak and Serbian citizenship, apply for Slovak citizenship for his child who is born in Austria (where they live), if his wife has only Serbian citizenship?
+Can a brother who has Slovak/Serbian citizenship apply for Slovak citizenship for a child who is born in Austria (where they live) and his wife has only Serbian citizenship?

-I am a Slovak citizen, and my child was born abroad.
-Can my child acquire Slovak citizenship even though they were not born in Slovakia?
-One registry office told me that they can, another said they cannot, so now I am unsure.
+I am a Slovak woman; my child was born abroad.
+Can my child have Slovak citizenship even though they were not born in Slovakia?
+One registry office claimed they could, the second one said no, so now I don’t know.

-It can be stated that Slovak citizenship is automatically “inherited” from the parent.
-However, considering that the child was born abroad, in order to acquire Slovak citizenship validly, the child must obtain a Slovak birth certificate.
+We can claim that they automatically “inherit” Slovak citizenship from their parent.
+However, given that the child was born abroad, it is necessary to obtain a Slovak birth certificate for the legal acquisition of Slovak citizenship.

-The application for a birth certificate is submitted by the parent to the Special Registry Office of the Ministry of the Interior of the Slovak Republic, located in Bratislava.
-It should be noted that the application is not submitted directly to the Special Registry Office, but through:
+The parent applies for the birth certificate at the Special Registry Office of the Ministry of Interior of the SR, which is located in Bratislava.
+Please note the fact that the application is not submitted directly to the Special Registry Office, but through:

 -

-the diplomatic mission of the Slovak Republic in the respective country,
+a diplomatic mission of the Slovak Republic in the relevant state

 -

-the registry office in which the citizen has permanent residence,
+the registry office where the citizen has permanent residence

 -

-the registry office in which the citizen last had permanent residence, or
+the registry office where the citizen had their last permanent residence

 -

-any registry office, if the citizen has never had permanent residence in the territory of the Slovak Republic.
+any registry office, if the citizen never had permanent residence in the territory of the Slovak Republic

 -

-the child’s birth certificate issued abroad, which must be translated into Slovak by a certified court translator.
-Some diplomatic missions also require an apostille – verification of the signature and seal on the public document for use abroad,
+the birth certificate of the child born abroad, which must be translated into Slovak by a sworn translator.
+Some diplomatic missions also require an apostille – verification of the signature and stamp of a public document for the purpose of its use abroad

 -